iamthefrogy/frogy/README.md

 - :construction: Add docker support to avoid dependency issues.
 - :construction: Add progress bar for each main feature runnign so it shows some progress while running.
 - :construction: Reducing execution time by performing resolved asset's port discovery.
-- :construction: Add crobat support from Rapid7.
+- :heavy_check_mark: Add crobat support from Rapid7.

 #### A very warm thanks to the authors of the tools used in this script.